lianlianNex/Gitbook/README.md

 * Alipay.
 * WeChat Payment.

 The payment methods list can be adjusted dynamically according to your preference.
-Besides, Aggregate Web Payment can be used for account system like LianLian E-wallet.
+Besides, Aggregate Payment can be used for account system like LianLian E-wallet.